How to Give

 Two Decisions to Make About Giving

 There are two basic decisions that arise with every gift: How do you want the gift to be used by the University, and what form will your gift take.
 By making those two decisions you can be sure that your gift is not only made in the way that best suits your financial situation but also that it will accomplish your intention to benefit the University of Alaska.
-The CFOS Development Officer, Teresa Thompson, can help you determine where and how to invest your gift.
+UAF Development and Alumni Relations can help you determine where and how to invest your gift.

 1. Unrestricted Gift